Saturday, June 21, 2025

 What is meditation on God?

-• Or how the Holy Spirit helps you be brave and kind?
+• Have you ever thought about how the Holy Spirit helps you to be brave and kind?

 Why is meditation important?

-“Blessed is the one who delights in the law of the Lord and meditates on it day and night.”
+In Psalm 1 verse 2, the Bible tells us: “Blessed is the one who delights in the law of the Lord and meditates on it day and night.”

 How can we meditate on God?